Skip to main content

 Florida residents in possession of a nonnative species kept as a pet can request to rehome their pet through this program.

-We accept nonnative species kept as pets including reptiles, amphibians, birds, fish and mammals.
-Pets are accepted for rehoming all year via the Invasive Species Hotline at 888-Ive-Got1 (483-4681) and at Exotic Pet Amnesty Day events.
+We accept requests to rehome nonnative species kept as pets including reptiles, amphibians, birds, fish and mammals.
+Pets are accepted for rehoming year-round via our online Rehoming Form.

 Native species kept as pets are not accepted as part of this program.
-Also, domestic pets including dogs, cats, rabbits, guinea pigs and livestock (e.g. pigs and chickens) are not accepted.
+Owners of native pets should visit the Captive Wildlife page to find more information about regulations and options for their native animals.
+Report sick or injured wildlife by contacting a local wildlife rehabilitator or calling FWC's Wildlife Alert Hotline.
+Requests to rehome domestic pets, such as dogs, cats, rabbits, guinea pigs and livestock (e.g. pigs and chickens) are not accepted.
 Owners of domestic animals should inquire with local pet shelters or rescues for options on rehoming their pets.

 Yes.
 The program recommends owners have the animal examined by a veterinarian and submit any treatment plans or records of the condition (including pictures of body condition) to PetAmnesty@MyFWC.com.
 This information will help inform an adopter of the current condition of the pet and the future care required.
 Adoption of sick or injured pets is not guaranteed.